top of page

 Do you need help?

 If you're experiencing ongoing tears and sleep struggles with your baby, I have the perfect tools and resources to assist you.
-I offer a downloadable sleep guide and optional plans that provide valuable guidance and support to help you establish consistent naps and achieve 10-12 hour nights of sleep.
+I offer a downloadable sleep guide and optional plans that provide valuable guidance and support to help you establish consistent naps and achieve 10-12 hour nights.
 Click here to access the 4-24 month sleep guide and plans that can help address your concerns.